“It seems like they only notice when we do something wrong!”

 This study showed a high correlation, not causation, between feedback practices and operational performance.
 But it doesn’t take much imagination to see that the way leaders think about and provide feedback can influence workplace climate and performance.

-Now is the time for leaders to not only be visible but to offer balanced feedback as they observe the way care is provided.
+Now is the time for leaders to not only be visible but to offer balanced feedback.
 Given the dedication and sacrifices of most frontline healthcare professionals, my guess is that the positive-to-negative feedback ratio might be much closer to 100-to-1.